A.J. Dillon Player Prop Bets for NFL Week 18 | Green Bay vs. Detroit 1/9/2022

 Matchup vs. Detroit

-- Dillon has averaged 11.7 rushing yards per game in his three career matchups against the Lions, 38.8 fewer yards than his over/under in Sunday's game.
+- Dillon's 11.7 rushing yards per game in his three career matchups against the Lions are 34.8 fewer yards than his over/under in Sunday's game.

-- In three games against the Lions Dillon has not rushed for a touchdown.
+- In three games versus the Lions Dillon has not run for a touchdown.

 - Conceding 135.9 rushing yards per game, the Lions have the 28th-ranked run defense in the NFL.

-- This season the Lions are ranked 26th in the NFL in rushing touchdowns allowed (18).
+- This season the Lions have given up 18 rushing TDs.
+They are ranked 26th in the NFL in that category.

 Recent Performances

-- In last week's matchup against the Vikings, Dillon carried the ball 14 times for 63 yards (4.5 yards per carry) and scored two touchdowns.
+- Last week against the Vikings, Dillon racked up 63 yards on 14 carries (averaging 4.5 yards per carry) while scoring two touchdowns.

 - He added two receptions for 20 yards in the passing game.

-- Dillon has 126 rushing yards on 30 attempts (42.0 yards per carry) and three touchdowns over his last three outings.
+- Dillon has rushed for 126 yards on 30 carries (42.0 yards per game) with three touchdowns on the ground during his last three games.

 Dillon's Green Bay Teammates